GabrielaGuedes/ngos_microservices_system/marketing/README.md

 # Marketing

-Microservice to manage the finances from the organization.
+Microservice to manage social midia posts.
 Only admins can use it.

-Before running this, pleashe check the `.sample-env` file and then create the `.env` file.
+Before running this, please check the `.sample-env` file and then create the `.env` file.
 The "SECRET" var needs to be the same as the one from the Authentication service.
+It may also be necessary to create the `public-files` folder in the root.

 To run it, use the `docker-compose.yml` file in the main folder from the project.